iremsener/Diagnosis-Diabetes/README.md

 # Diagnosis-Diabetes
-Predicting Diabetes using the kaggle patient dataset.
+Predicting Diabetes using the kaggle patient dataset..